Features

 The History of Hood River Golf and Country Club

 NWHP co-founder Martin Pool is the author of most of the the course histories on our website (see Courses menu item).
 In his latest post, he covers the history of Hood River Golf and Country Club, with Chandler Egan connections and more!
-Click the photo for the full story. emailFacebookTwitterPinterestPrint
+Click the photo for the full story.
+EmailFacebookTwitterPinterestPrint

 -